sajalgoyal113/sajalgoyal113.github.io/content/about/index.md

   - Latex
 ---

 Hello!
 I am a Third year Undergraduate at [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in the Chemical Department.
-I have knowledge in Machine Learning and Computer Vision and have done creative projects in field of Natural Language Processing and Reinforcement Learning.
+Topics like Stock Market and Data Science interests me a lot and I have a good experience of the same.
+I am always overwhelmed with how technology has completely changed the way a human lives.
+I have worked on Machine Learning projects which included use of Natural Language Processing, Convolutional Neural Network and Reinforcement Learning that gave me great insight into how the general Machine learning framework works.

-Currently I am Leading Software Team at AUV (Autonomous Underwater Vehicle), IIT Kanpur.
-Here we come up with creative ideas to solve complex autonomous tasks.
-I love to spend my free time discovering how Machine Learning Techniques can be applied in various fields to minimize the human labour.
+*The way to get started is to quit talking and begin doing* ~ Walt Disney

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've worked on recently: